What is Paint the Bridge?

 Where and when can I sign up to get a panel to paint?

-Signups for Paint the Bridge open on July 10, 2017.
-The link will appear as a link on the Activities Fair & Paint the Bridge page.
+Signups for Paint the Bridge open at on July 11, 2018 at 12pm.
+The signup form will appear as a link on the Activities Fair & Paint the Bridge page.

 Do I need to re-register my student group first?

 Paint the Bridge is for currently registered student groups.
-Groups do not need to re-register to signing up for Paint the Bridge, but registration for the 2017-18 academic year is required to participate.
+Groups do not need to re-register to sign up for Paint the Bridge, but will need to re-register for the 2018-19 academic year to participate.

 How do I know if my group signed up?